-To help address these issues, Abdul-Mutakabbir is organizing a session at ASM Microbe 2023 that will feature diverse panelists who encounter and explore these challenges from unique perspectives.
-The session is titled "Antimicrobial Stewardship Programs: Beyond the Looking Glass."
+To help address these issues, Abdul-Mutakabbir organized a session at ASM Microbe 2023 that featured diverse panelists who encounter and explore these challenges from unique perspectives.
+The session was titled "Antimicrobial Stewardship Programs: Beyond the Looking Glass."

 “I really wanted to see the different groups that you don't typically see having those opportunities to speak about their professions and their contributions,” she explained.
 “I really wanted to make sure that we saw traditionally marginalized groups represented amongst the speakers."

 Having diverse viewpoints included in conversations about antimicrobial stewardship will, according to Abdul-Mutakabbir, help members of the scientific and medical communities broaden their perspectives and improve the impact of their own work.
 “It allows for us to be able to call out some of our own biases, to get outside of what we've been taught—what has traditionally been done—and really be innovative,” she said.
 “By calling these things out, the way that we provide care can look a lot different.”

 Antimicrobial Resistance Experts Connected at ASM Microbe 2023

 From tapping AI to predict antibiotic activity, to leveraging phage therapy to vanquish multi-drug resistant infections, scientists who gathered at ASM Microbe 2023 addressed AMR from every angle.
 The Antimicrobial Agents and Resistance track offered a hub to discuss multi-pronged strategies to tackle the grave challenge of AMR and ensure equitable health care practices are implemented.